camunda-community-hub/CsvToDmnConverter/Readme.md

 The purpose of this program is to convert a CSV file to a DMN table and vice versa.
 This enables you to use e.g. Excel functions to enter information into the DMN table.

 ## How does it work?
-It is reading the CSV, which has to be in a particular layout, into an object, this is then creating a `DmnModelInstance` (class provided by Camunda), this instance is then exported to a DMN file.
+The program is reading the CSV, which has to be in a particular layout, into an object, this is then creating a `DmnModelInstance` (class provided by Camunda), this instance is then exported to a DMN file.
-You can enter the path of the import and the export file directly to the CLI arguments when you call the provided main method.
-First argument is the source of the CSV file and second argument is the destination of the DMN file.
-In addition to that it is also providing the feature to create a CSV from a DMN file.
-Therefore, just for a showcase, you can enter a 3rd parameter while running the program.
-This is the destination in which the CSV will be exported to.

-## How can I use it?
-The easiest way to run it, is to execute the main class `DmnFromCsvMain`.
-Make sure you have entered the CLI arguments.
-First argument is the source file and second argument is the destination file (doen't have to exist, it will be created).
-Now when you run the main you can choose between DMN to CSV or vice versa.
-Make sure your file extensions are right.
+On your .jar file (located in the target folder), which you got from compiling the project with maven, run following command:

+`java -jar csv2dmn-converter.jar [-c] [-d] -i inputFile -o outputFile`

+Either -c or -d must be provided.\
+`-c,--csv-to-dmn          Convert CSV to DMN`\
+`-d,--dmn-to-csv          Convert DMN to CSV`\
+`-i,--input-file <arg>    Input file (CSV or DMN)`\
+`-o,--output-file <arg>   Output file (CSV or DMN)`

+## Example
+Your CSV-File (values separated with comma) should look like this (further explanation below)
+![Origin CSV] [origin-csv]

+Then on your .jar file in your target folder, which you got from compiling it with Maven run this command:
+![Command] [command]

+Your outcome should be following:
+![Outcome DMN] [outcome-dmn]

 ## Layout of a compatible file